Astatine387/Portfolio/Projects/FileEncryption/README.md

 * The plaintext header is authenticated as associated data of every chunk, so editing it is detected
 * Chunk order, truncation and extension are detected, because the nonce carries the chunk counter and a final-chunk flag
 * Newly and randomly generated salt for each session, using OS-provided CSPRNG (`BCryptGenRandom`/`getrandom`)
-* RAII pattern ensures memory wipe for sensitive data, using `sodium_free` and `sodium_memzero`
+* The password and the derived key are held in `sodium_malloc` memory: guard pages, a wipe on release, and a best-effort lock against swap
+* RAII ties every secret to a scope, so releasing it is what wipes it; see 2-3 for the allocations this covers and the ones it does not
 * Range check for the chunk size and the key derivation parameters before anything is allocated or Argon2id runs
-* Sensitive data is held in `sodium_malloc` memory, which provides guard pages and lock against swap
 * Output is written to a temporary file, fsynced, then moved into place, so a partial or unverified file never appears at the destination
 * The destination is never overwritten: the move fails if the path is taken